PowerShell/PSResourceGet/Docs/FindPSResource.md

 ### -Prerelease

-When specified, includes prerelease versions in search.
+When specified, includes prerelease versions in search results returned.

 ```yml
 Type: SwitchParameter
 Parameter Sets: (All)
 ```

-### -Tags
+### -Tag

 Filters search results for resources that include one or more of the specified tags.